 - Removal of sweat glands is a surgical process adapted to for underarms sweating.
 A number of methods can be used for this purpose including gland suction, liposuction, etc.

 - Endoscopic thoracic sympathectomy is another surgical option that is used when the hyperhidrosis in Islamabad cannot be solved by any other cosmetic surgery treatments.
 In this process, the nerves that send signals to sweat glands are cut burned.
 It is considered to be a safe procedure.
 It also shows satisfactory results.
-Hyperhidrosis on face, hands and underarms can be treated with ETS.
+Hyperhidrosis on the face, hands, and underarms can be treated with ETS.
 But foot hyperhidrosis is not preferably treated with this surgery as there is a chance that it might result in dysfunction.
 Other side effects include sweating on body parts other than the one that had undergone surgery and dryness of hands.

 - Percutaneous sympathectomy is another option used to block nerves.
 In this method, nerves are blocked using phenol injections.
 It provides temporary relief; physicians prefer this procedure because it is reversible.